mkonicek/coding-time/content/blog/rx-combinelatest-vs-withlatestfrom/index.md

 ---
 title: "Rx: combineLatest vs withLatestFrom"
 description: >-
-  The combineLatest and withLatestFrom operators in Rx have very similar names.
+  The difference between the operators combineLatest and withLatestFrom, often used in Android development.
-  What’s the difference between them?
 date: "2018-01-17T22:04:18.054Z"
 categories: []
 keywords: []